ausd-io/ausd/modules/chronik-client/README.md

 -   0.23.0 - Add support for returning `TokenInfo` from `chronik.token(tokenId)` calls to `ChronikClientNode`
 -   0.24.0 - Support `subscribeToAddress` and `unsubscribeFromAddress` methods in the `ChronikClientNode` websocket
 -   0.25.0 - Organize websocket subscriptions for `ChronikClientNode` under object instead of array
--   0.25.1 - Move `ecashaddrjs` from dev dependency to dependency
+-   0.25.1 - Move `auscashaddrjs` from dev dependency to dependency
 -   0.25.2 - Fix this package to work in the browser without requiring `Buffer` shim
 -   0.26.0 - Add `confirmedTxs` and `unconfirmedTxs` to `script` endpoint
 -   0.26.1 - If websocket takes longer than 5s to connect, try the next ws